MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 ## Building HTML files

 For publishing to your own website, you can use tools such as [DocFx](https://dotnet.github.io/docfx/).
-For example, if you want to preview your content locally, or if you want to publish to the legacy Microsoft Dynamics NAV Help Server.
-DocFX is an open source tool for converting markdown files.
+DocFX is an open source tool for converting markdown files, such as if you want to preview your content locally, generate content for your website, or if you want to publish to the legacy Microsoft Dynamics NAV Help Server.
 This section provides some guidance on how you can use DocFX to publish HTML files for the Dynamics NAV Hep Server.

+> [!TIP]
+> You can also use DocFx to generate content for other websites.
+In that case, either modify NAV docfx.json or replace NAVdocfx.json with docfx.json and reconfigure that to meet your website's requirements.

 1. Install DocFX on your computer.